Webinar

 This article has included a brief sampling of some of the more prominent address cleansing service providers.
 There are other, more obscure providers, and if none of us on this list fit your needs, hopefully you can still use our information and examples to hunt down one that does.
 Each business is going to have areas where they've sacrificed a little to be the best in their particular area of focus.

-The best thing to do is visit each provider's demo pages and try out their APIs for yourself.
+The best thing to do is visit each provider's free trial pages and try out their APIs for yourself.

 And, if you're still not sold on the benefits of address validation, you should check out our ebook here: